 9.65 The trail turns right on Bradley Hill Road and, after a few paces, turns left into the woods just past a driveway and regains the Palisades ridge crest.
 You are now in Sean Hunter Ryan Memorial Park, a Rockland County park.
 [If heading for historic Nyack instead of staying on the Long Path, continue on Bradley Hill Road and turn right onto South Highland Avenue, at the entrance to Nyack College.
 Turn right onto Upland Drive; turn right onto South Boulevard, and then left onto Central Avenue, left onto Prospect Avenue, right onto Terrace Drive, and left onto Lowland Drive.
 Following a switchback, US Route 9W is reached.
 Turn left to a bridge across the New York State Thruway and cross the bridge.
 At a blinking red light (corner of Franklin Street and Clinton Avenue) the rail-trail from Piermont to Nyack is reached.
 Follow the rail-trail to the left to reach the center of Nyack.
 Broadway, where buses, shops, and restaurants are available, is one block to the right.]

 9.90 The Long Path passes an opening in an old stone wall.
-It has good views into the Village of Nyack.
+There are good (seasonal) views into the Village of Nyack in this area.
 On the right is a bench and mounted in the rocks is a plaque commemorating Sean Hunter Ryan.
 The trail starts to descend west off the ridge.

-10.00 The trail passes a side trail on the right (white blazes) to Buttermilk Falls Park, a county park.
+10.00 The trail passes a side trail (white blazes) on the left to Buttermilk Falls Park, a Rockland County park.
 The side trail connects with a county-maintained trail system and allows a loop hike of 2.4 miles.
 The trail continues to descend off the ridge and turns left, then right, to pass a residential area.